-Goal of design is to generate a formal specification of the database schema
+Goal of design is to generate a formal specification of the database conceptual schema.

 E-R Model is not SQL-based.
-It's not tied to any particular DBMS.
+It's not tied to any particular logical implementation of a DBMS.
 It is a conceptual and semantic model, which attempts to capture meanings rather than an actual implementation.

 The enterprise is viewed as set of